 Dermal fillers are a bit more straightforward.
 These products use active ingredients that are found in the body naturally, such as hyaluronic acid, to fill in wrinkles and restore volume under the skin's surface.
 Dermal fillers come in a variety of formulations to better suit wrinkles of different depths and locations.

 Many patients find that BOTOX and dermal fillers work synergistically to enhance cosmetic results.
 During your consultation, our specialists will work with you to create a customized treatment plan that may include combining BOTOX and dermal fillers.

-Injectables are highly versatile products that are used to treat many areas of the face.
+Injectables are highly versatile products that are used to enhance many areas of the face.
 At our Tucson, Arizona, dermatology practice, some common sites for injectables include:

-- Nasolabial folds, or the wrinkles that run from the nose to the corners of the mouth
+- Nasolabial folds that run from the nose to the corners of the mouth

-- Marionette lines, or the vertical lines that extend downward from the corners of the mouth
+- Marionette lines (vertical lines that extend downward from the corners of the mouth)

 - "Smoker's lines" around the mouth